dromara/disjob/README.en.md

 - Supervisor and Worker discover each other through the registry center, supported: Database, Redis, Consul, Nacos, Zookeeper, Etcd
 - Supervisor is responsible for generating tasks and dispatching them to Worker for execution, supported: Redis, Http
 - Need to specify the group, Job tasks will only be dispatched to the specified group of Workers for execution
-- Provides the ability to split tasks, override the method [JobHandler#split](disjob-worker/src/main/java/cn/ponfee/disjob/worker/handle/JobSplitter.java) to split many tasks, then distributed and parallel execution
+- Provides the ability to split tasks, override the method [JobExecutor#split](disjob-worker/src/main/java/cn/ponfee/disjob/worker/executor/JobSplitter.java) to split many tasks, then distributed and parallel execution
 - Supports pausing and cancelling running tasks, paused tasks can be resumed for execution, failed tasks support retry
 - Supports savepoint task execution snapshot, so that manually or abnormally paused tasks can be resumed from the savepoint
 - If a task throw [PauseTaskException](disjob-worker/src/main/java/cn/ponfee/disjob/worker/exception/PauseTaskException.java) at executing, then will pause all instance tasks (even if dispatched other worker machine tasks)
 - Supports broadcast tasks, broadcast tasks will be dispatched to all workers under the group for execution
 - Supports dependencies jobs, multiple Jobs configured with dependencies will be executed in the established dependency order
-- Supports DAG workflows, can configure jobHandler as a complex DAG expression, such as: A->B,C,(D->E)->D,F->G
+- Supports DAG workflows, can configure jobExecutor as a complex DAG expression, such as: A->B,C,(D->E)->D,F->G
 - Provides a Web management backend, job configuration, task monitoring, etc.

 ## [Download From Maven Central](https://central.sonatype.com/namespace/cn.ponfee)